electricimp/impTest/README.md

-# Imp Test
+# impTest

-**Imp Test** set of tools to run impUnit based tests. **Imp Test** used to find and to run a collection of tests.
-To run the tests, the **Imp Test** requires information for the The Electric Imp Build API.
-The information is provided by configuration file. **Imp Test** has an ability to generate or to update the test confiduration file.
+**impTest** is a set of tools to run unit tests built with [impUnit](https://github.com/electricimp/impUnit) test framework. *impTest* leverages [Electric Imp Build API](https://electricimp.com/docs/buildapi/) to deploy and run the code on imp devices.
+All the the tools are written in [Node.js](https://nodejs.org/en/) and are fully available in sources.

 - [Installation](#installation)
 - [Command Line Interface](#command-line-interface)